National University of Singapore: Research

 The major research focuses at NUS are biomedical science, physical science, engineering, nanoscience, material science, information technology, humanities, social sciences, and defence.

+Biomedical Engineering

 One of several niche research areas of strategic importance to Singapore being undertaken at NUS is bioengineering.
 Initiatives in this area include bioimaging, tissue engineering and tissue modulation.

 The university has received a number of grants from the Bill & Melinda Gates Foundation for research into areas including vaccine development, water treatment, mobile devices in healthcare, iris recognition, synthetic antibodies, tuberculosis, and government response to the COVID-19 pandemic in Asia.

 Research institutes and centres

 Currently, NUS hosts 21 university-level research institutes and centres (RICs) in various fields.
 Four of these RICs have been designated Research Centres of Excellence by the Singapore government — the Cancer Science Institute of Singapore, Centre for Quantum Technologies, Mechanobiology Institute, and Institute for Functional Intelligent Materials.

 Besides university-level RICs, NUS also affiliates with other universities to establish research centres and institutes.
 The Logistics Institute – Asia Pacific is a collaborative effort between NUS and the Georgia Institute of Technology for research and education in logistics.
 The Next Age Institute, a partnership with Washington University in St. Louis, is the most recent cross-university centre involving NUS, established in February 2015.